tdwg/tcs2/docs/tcs-terms/README.md

 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td><p>This is the IRI equivalent of the Darwin Core <code>nomenclaturalCode</code>.
-In the  absence of a TDWG vocabulary, it is recommended to use a value from the GBIF  Nomenclatural Codes Vocabulary  (https://rs.gbif.org/vocabulary/gbif/nomenclatural_code.xml).</p></td>
+In the  absence of a TDWG vocabulary, it is RECOMMENDED to use a value from the GBIF  Nomenclatural Codes Vocabulary  (https://rs.gbif.org/vocabulary/gbif/nomenclatural_code.xml).</p></td>
 		</tr>
 		<tr>
 			<td>GitHub issue</td>